 Cons: too crowded in the summer, expensive

 In busy but pretty Carvoeiro, the first impression is that of being in England, but with sun.
-The English are everywhere here, and in the main town square the bars were already full of them in march.
-Some were sunbathing shirtless, something the modest Portuguese frown upon, others already turning a curious shade of red they acquire when tanned (the French call them “roast beef”).
-Carvoeiro is a very popular destination year-round, thanks to good restaurants and high-end lodgings, but it still maintains some of its fishing village charm.
+The English are everywhere, and in the main town square the bars were already full of them.
+Some were sunbathing shirtless, something the modest Portuguese frown upon, others already turning a curious shade of red they acquire when tanned (the French call British tourists roast beef”).
+Carvoeiro is a very popular destination year-round, thanks to good restaurants and high-end lodgings, but somehow it managed to keep some of its fishing village charm.
 There is a boardwalk overlooking a dramatic coastline, but parking and crowds can be a problem in the summer.
-Nevertheless, this seems to be a favorite place of the so-called “beautiful people” (and red Brits), who enjoy the topnotch cuisine and scenic coastline here.
+Nevertheless, this seems to be a favorite place of the so-called “beautiful people” who enjoy the topnotch cuisine and scenic coastline.

 Portimão and Praia da Rocha